 Finally, VPN is using the unpredictable public Internet, which isn’t optimized for global access.
 This is in contrast to the benefits of premium connectivity, such as MPLS or SD-WAN, available in corporate offices.

-SASE: A VPN alternative for continuous work from anywhere by everyone
+What is the Best VPN alternative for continuous work from anywhere by everyone?

 In mid-2019, Gartner introduced a new cloud-native architectural framework to deliver secure global connectivity to all locations and users.
 It was named the Secure Access Service Edge (or SASE).
 Because SASE is built as the core network and security infrastructure of the business, and not just as a remote access solution, it offers unprecedented levels of scalability, availability, and performance to all enterprise resources.